ivancardozo11/SyncChimp/README.md

 * Winston:
 A versatile logging library for Node.js.
 It will be used to log server events and errors to different transports (such as console, file, or third-party services) for debugging and monitoring purposes.

-* Body-parser:
-A middleware that extracts the request body of HTTP requests.
-It will be used to parse incoming request bodies in JSON format for easier handling.

 * Cors:
 A middleware that enables Cross-Origin Resource Sharing (CORS) in the server.
 It will be used to allow requests from different domains or origins to access the API endpoints in this project.